DanVinhNguyen/4-in-a-line/README.md

 # 4-in-a-line
-This program utilizing alpha-beta pruning to play a game of 4-in-a-line with the player.
+This program utilizing alpha-beta pruning version of the mini-max algorithm to play a game of 4-in-a-line with the player.

 ## Mini-Max Algorithm: